devcontainer-collection/devcontainer-cpp-console/README.md

 The Docker image is based on `RockyLinux:9.0`.
 The Docker image size is approximately 4.0GB after build.

 This setup has been tested on macOS-x86_64 and Linux-x86_64 as host platforms, with Linux-x86_64 as the container runtime.
-Compatibility with other environments is not guaranteed.
+Compatibility with other environments has not been verified.

 `Zig` is used to perform cross-builds for creating self-contained executables for various platforms.